alexcrichton/rfcs/text/0000-macros-1.1.md

 The good news, however, is that this class of projects which require nightly Rust almost all require nightly for the reason of procedural macros.
 Even better, the full functionality of procedural macros is rarely needed, only custom derive!
+Even better, custom derive typically doesn't *require* the features one would expect from a full-on macro system, such as hygiene and modularity, that normal procedural macros typically do.
 The purpose of this RFC, as a result, is to provide these crates a method of working on stable Rust with the desired ergonomics one would have on nightly otherwise.

 Unfortunately today's procedural macros are not without their architectural shortcomings as well.
 For example they're defined and imported with arcane